jonaslu/ain/README.md

 ain -b basic_template.ain
 ```

-This will output a starter-template to the file basic_template.
+The command above will output a starter-template to the file `basic_template.ain`.
-The basic template uses a common scenario of calling GET on localhost
+The basic template contains a common scenario of calling GET on localhost
-with the Content-Type: application/json.
+with the `Content-Type: application/json`.

 Run the generated template by specifying a PORT environment variable:
 ```